fergusonrae/CNN-Profile-Picture/README.md

 This codebase is based on the article *Neural Style Transfer: Creating Art with Deep Learning using tf.keras and eager execution* by Raymond Yuan, published on August 3, 2018.
 Link: https://medium.com/tensorflow/neural-style-transfer-creating-art-with-deep-learning-using-tf-keras-and-eager-execution-7d541ac31398

-Some changes were made to the codebase in the article in order to utilized updated python version 3.6 instead of the 2.7 version used for the article.
-These changes include:
+Some changes were made to the codebase in the article.
+The purposes of these changes are:
-1. Utilizing image manipulation library pillow rather than PIL which only supported python 2.x

-Other changes made to the code include
 1. Simplification of libraries.
-The function of libraries such as PIL or pillow were instead done using library matplotlib
+ * The function of libraries such as PIL or pillow were instead done using library matplotlib
 2. Pythonic structuring
 3. A greater number of / more descriptive comments to increase clarity.